Rtoax/ulpatch/docs/index.md

 ## Author's Monologue

-I don't like to get involved in the License wars, so please forgive me if I misquote open source code.
+**I don't like to get involved in the License wars**, so please forgive me if I misquote open source code.
 After all, this is not a commercial project.

 My native language is Chinese, not English, so please excuse my poor English grammar.

+I drew all logo/svg shown in ULPatch using [drawio](https://github.com/jgraph/drawio-desktop/releases).

+I'm a Linux Newbie, little student.

 ## Links